Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 • What you may see: Soft corals, tropical fish, and reef life close to shore.

-• Facilities: Nearby cafes, dive shops, and urban conveniences, depending on your exact entry point.
+• Facilities: Nearby cafes, dive shops, and urban conveniences depending on your exact entry point.

 Sunabe is not the best choice when the water is rough.
 The entry points can be rocky, and waves against the seawall can make getting in and out uncomfortable.
 Marine shoes are important here, and beginners should avoid entering if they are unsure about conditions.

-Gorilla Chop: Best Beginner-Friendly Shore Entry
+Gorilla Chop (Motobu): Best Beginner-Friendly Shore Entry

 Gorilla Chop, in Motobu, is one of the most beginner-friendly snorkeling spots on Okinawa Main Island.
 It gets its nickname from a nearby rock formation that looks like a gorilla doing a karate chop.